GetRektBoy724/KPDB/README.md

-# KPDB
+# KPDB - Windows kernel-mode PDB parser
-Simple Windows kernel-mode-compatible PDB parser
+Only supports getting symbols, will add types parsing capability on the next release.